JaneliaSciComp/DataPro/README.txt

 =======

 Package of Igor Pro scripts for doing data acquisition using Instrutech ITC 18 or ITC 16.
-Also includes an imaging module for imaging using the Andor iXon Ultra camera via the Bruxton Corporation SIDX 7.2 API.
+Also includes an optional imaging module for using the Andor iXon Ultra camera via the Bruxton Corporation SIDX 7.2 API.
 DataPro only works with the Windows version of Igor Pro 6, and development and testing has all been done on the 32-bit version of Igor Pro.